Click Here for our Volunteer Application!

 Sonoma County Wildlife Rescue has many volunteer opportunities, please check them out below or call our office for more information, 707-992-0274.

-A Family Volunteer Supportership is $100 and includes 2 volunteer t-shirts and 2 name badges.
+There is a $150 one-time administrative fee for this class for families and includes 2 volunteer t-shirts and 2 name badges.
 Additional T-shirts and badges for additional members are $10 per additional person.

 Wildlife Community: Here volunteers get a chance to work with wildlife that are on the last phase of rehabilitation before release back to the wild.
 You will also take care of the residents in the Education Exhibit Area.
 You may be caring for coyotes, bobcats, raccoons, squirrels, etc. In addition to this, you will be keeping the wildlife kitchen clean and organized, and doing various other chores to keep the Wildlife Community beautiful for the animals during their stay with S.C.W.R.